All Episodes

 We've talked to a number of intelligence sources on this.

-We were able to show that in our stories, and now there's a lot of people looking into this and they're finding clues and evidence, some of which we don't even know because it's classified, and they're wanting answers too.
+And now there's a lot of people looking into this and they're finding clues and evidence, some of which we don't even know because it's classified, and they're wanting answers too.

 And Senator Graham is one of those.

-Well, uh I mean, John, you're the one that keeps saying three hundred, three hundred and fifty percent increase.
+Well, I mean, John, you're the one that keeps saying 300, 350% increase in unmasking in the presidential election cycle.

-That means twenty fifteen and sixteen.
+That means 2015 and 16.

-Well I was at CPAC in March interviewing almost every presidential candidate.
+I was at CPAC in March interviewing almost every presidential candidate.

 It is a two-year cycle.

-This election was a long running one.
+This election was a long-running one.

 Right.